 More Information About Cyclamen

-Cyclamen are tuberous winter-growing Mediterranean natives that are best known as difficult-to-keep-alive house plants (Cyclamen persicum).
+Cyclamen are tuberous fall/winter-growing Mediterranean natives that are best known as difficult-to-keep-alive house plants (Cyclamen persicum).
 However, there are 23 species in the genus Cyclamen and several of them (e.g., Cyclamen hederifolium, and Cyclamen coum) make wonderful, easy to grow, winter-hardy specimens.

 Cyclamen grow best if they can be kept dry in summer-rainfall climates.
 We find that our Cyclamen thrive near the base of a large tree or conifer where they get sun for part of the day but little moisture while they are summer dormant.